lukamiletic95/papers/Trees clustering.md

 The main culprit behind the overhead problem is - the graph.
 Graph can contain cycles.
 Since the network is modeled via a graph, with its links being bidirectional, a client's transaction can travel through the network using different paths, only to finally reach the same destination multiple times.
 To avoid that, a non-cyclical unidirectional data structure can be used - the tree.

 If nodes within the cluster were to be connected in a tree-like scheme, it would result in each node receiving the message only once.
+However, two questions arise:

+1. Who maintains the tree within the cluster?
+2. How to propagate a message upward in a tree if we use a unidirectional link?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0ODI0NzI3MiwyMDY4MzUzNTI2LC0xMj
-c2OTIzODgzLDYzMTYyMDUwOF19
+eyJoaXN0b3J5IjpbLTIwMDk4NDIxMDcsMjA2ODM1MzUyNiwtMT
+I3NjkyMzg4Myw2MzE2MjA1MDhdfQ==
 -->